ng-consult/ng1-server/README.md

 ***Angular.js 1.5.x***

-This has been written with 1.5.x in mind.
+This has been written with 1.5.x in mind - but it should work with 1.3+ .

 ### Running the client